1 9 7 6 – 1 9 8 3 (USA)

 Rounding out the cast of regulars was Edna Babish (Betty Garrett), the girls’ landlady, who was always full of good advice, and later started dating (and ultimately married) Laverne’s dad.

-Laverne and Shirley was extremely popular for its first few years.
+Laverne and Shirley was extremely popular for the first few years.
 Even the shows theme song was a top 25 single in the Summer of 1976.

 They acquired an apartment at 113½ Laurel Vista Drive in Los Angeles and found employment in the gift wrapping department of Bardwell’s Department Store.